j0nahland/netherdeep/content/1netherdeep/Characters/1 Party/Mata (Travis)/-Mata.md

 #### First memories ideas
 - too depressed and wanting it all to end. this was wiped by hag when you became depredge
-- remembered war crimes
+- remembered war crimes - war ptsd
--
+- long form compulsion - mass suggestion